DennisJensen95/DennisJensen95/README.md

 # Hi there 👋

-I am Dennis, educated in Engineering with a masters degree in Electrotechnology
+My name is Dennis, educated in Engineering with a masters degree in Electrotechnology
 \- specialized in automation and robotics.
 I took a general interest in software and I am striving to become an excellent Software Enginneer.
 I try to involve my self in all ends of the software applications I work on.
 From